-EyeGate Pharmaceuticals, Inc. is referred to herein as "we," "our," "us," and "the Company".
-Jade Therapeutics, Inc., a wholly owned subsidiary of the Company, is referred to herein as "Jade" and Panoptes Pharma Ges.m.b.H., a wholly owned subsidiary of the Company, is referred to herein as "Panoptes."
+Kiora Pharmaceuticals, Inc. is referred to herein as "Kiora", "we," "our," "us," and "the Company".
+Jade Therapeutics, Inc., a wholly-owned subsidiary of the Company, is referred to herein as "Jade"; Panoptes Pharma Ges.m.b.H., a wholly-owned subsidiary of the Company, is referred to herein as "Panoptes"; and Bayon Therapeutics, Inc., a wholly-owned subsidiary of the Company, is referred to herein as "Bayon."